Blue Wildebeest: Profile and Information

 The blue wildebeest’s mouth is adapted for eating large quantities of short grass.
 Blue wildebeest feed both during the day and night.

 When grass becomes scarce, they will also eat the foliage of trees and shrubs.
 They also like to drink water at least twice daily.
-They drink 9 – 12 litres of water every 1 to 2 days.
+They drink 9 – 12 liters of water every 1 to 2 days.

-Habitat and distribution
+Habitat and Distribution

 The blue wildebeest is endemic to Tanzania, Kenya, Zambia, Botswana, Mozambique, Zimbabwe, Swaziland, South Africa, and Angola.